Mottie/Keyboard/README.markdown

 Only the latest changes will be shown below, see the wiki log to view older versions.

+### Version 1.19.0 (11/19/2014)

+* Core
+  * Check for jQuery UI before checking for the position utility.
+Fixes [issue #263](https://github.com/Mottie/Keyboard/issues/263).
+  * Add `maxInsert` option; when `true` it allows inserting characters at the caret when the max length is set.
+Fixes [issue #289](https://github.com/Mottie/Keyboard/issues/289).
+  * Fix tab navigation when `openOn` option is empty.
+Fixes [issue #275](https://github.com/Mottie/Keyboard/issues/275).
+  * Allow inline renaming of action keys; it works the same as the other non-action keys
+  * Remove mousewheel scrolling through keyset text for action keys
+  * Build will now ignore layout keys `name`, `lang` and `rtl`.
+  * Add `restricted` callback function.
+Fixes [issue #305](https://github.com/Mottie/Keyboard/issues/305).
+  * Add `reposition` option to automatically reposition the keyboard on window resize.
+  * Modified `reposition` option to ignore repositioning when the keyboard is not attached to the page 'body'.
+See [pull request #317](https://github.com/Mottie/Keyboard/pull/317).
+Thanks [eugenius](https://github.com/eugenius)!
+  * The `change` callback no longer keeps the last keyboard open.
+Fixes [issue #311](https://github.com/Mottie/Keyboard/issues/311) and [issue #308](https://github.com/Mottie/Keyboard/issues/308).
+  * Ensure preview variable is updated & keyboard is positioned properly when `usePreview` is `false`.
+  * Switching inputs (tab/enter navigation) now ignores disabled elements.
+  * Page no longer scrolls in Firefox upon initialization.
+Fixes [issue #213](https://github.com/Mottie/Keyboard/issues/213).
+  * Fix initial positioning when `usePreview` is `false`.

+* Caret
+  * Fix js error when using email/number inputs.
+Fixes [issue #309](https://github.com/Mottie/Keyboard/issues/309).
+  * Caret detect `selectionStart` in Firefox using alternate method.
+Fixes [issue #311](https://github.com/Mottie/Keyboard/issues/311).
+  * Caret position can again be set to zero.
+Fixes [issue #315](https://github.com/Mottie/Keyboard/issues/315).

+* Demo
+  * Fix Colemak demo; contenteditable not yet supported.
+  * Changed International demo to use a Bootstrap theme.
+  * Changed syntax highlighting script to prettify.

+* Layouts
+  * Updated all layouts to include an internal language definition.
+  * The language used in virtual keyboard keys now automatically switches to the layout set language; this can be overridden by the core `language` setting.
+  * Updated Russian layout.
+Thanks to James Newton via email.
+  * Add Serbian layout.
+Thanks to James Newton via email.
+  * Add an example template file (`_template.js`) for use as a starting template to add more language layouts.

+* Extensions
+  * Autocomplete extension: now works with jQuery v2.1+.
+Fixes [issue #291](https://github.com/Mottie/Keyboard/issues/291).
+  * Typing extension: add `lockTypeIn` option & fix javascript error while user types.
+  * Scramble extension: Keyboard no longer disappears when scramble initializes more than once.
+Fixes [issue #283](https://github.com/Mottie/Keyboard/issues/283).

 ### Version 1.18.12 (7/18/2014)

 * Added an internal version number.
 Access it as follows: `$('#keyboard').data('keyboard').version`